This is your final examination. See how you do. …

-B) Troponin rises before creatine phosphokinase (CPK) and stays elevated for a longer period of time.
+B) Troponin rises after creatine phosphokinase (CPK) and stays elevated for a longer period of time